-Sprint's Samsung Galaxy S II Epic 4G Touch getting updated to Jelly Bean [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Sprint's Samsung Galaxy S II Epic 4G Touch getting updated to Jelly Bean [UPDATED]Alex Wagner - Editorial Director of News and Content

 File this one under "Good Surprises."
 Today Sprint added an entry to its Software Updates page for the Samsung Galaxy S II Epic 4G Touch, revealing a new Jelly Bean update for the aging device.
 The update is version GB27 and is described by Sprint as an "Optional Update."
 Unfortunately, due to the size of the update, the update is only being made available "over-the-wire" from Samsung.
 There are no other details on how to obtain the update, but it's possible that Galaxy S II owners will need to run Samsung's Kies software to get it.
 Kies is available for download from Samsung's website right here.